bitnami/charts/bitnami/redis/README.md

 ### To 14.8.0

-The Redis&trade; sentinel exporter was removed in this version because the upstream project was deprecated.
-The regular Redis&trade; exporter is included in the sentinel scenario as usual.
+The Redis&reg; sentinel exporter was removed in this version because the upstream project was deprecated.
+The regular Redis&reg; exporter is included in the sentinel scenario as usual.

 ### To 14.0.0